Parliamentary role-play

 *These bills are examples of law reform coming from a Parliamentary committee inquiry.

 If you are in Metropolitan Melbourne, we can visit your school to run a role-play in the classroom.
-Check availability and booking details.
+Visit our Metropolitan Melbourne school visits page for more information.

 Bookings & Enquiries